 Apple Fitness Plus review: Class selection

-There are about 200 classes at the moment, with new classes uploaded throughout the week.
+There are about over 1000 classes on Apple Fitness Plus at this point, with new classes uploaded throughout the week.
 Unlike the Peloton App, which costs $12.99 per month, there are no live classes on Apple Fitness Plus.
 Peloton also has a greater backlog of on-demand classes thanks to its having been around longer; it also has an outdoor running coach.

-Besides Time to Walk, Apple Fitness Plus classes are all indoors (in stunning Hollywood-quality studios, might I mention), and span 10 different types of workouts with built-in soundtracks that absolutely rival Peloton’s coveted playlists.
+Besides Time to Walk and Time to Run, Apple Fitness Plus classes are all indoors (in stunning Hollywood-quality studios, might I mention), and span 10 different types of workouts with built-in soundtracks that absolutely rival Peloton’s coveted playlists.
 Better yet, classes are categorized by music genre, so you can strength train with angsty rock or stretch to slow pop.
+There are even artist-themed classes.

 Classes are labeled by instructor and time, too.
 A useful filter tool lets you search options ranging from 5 to 45 minutes, although most classes are 10, 20, or 30 minutes.
 This is fairly standard among at-home workout programs nowadays, giving users the chance to squeeze in a sweat session even during a busy day.